-In calculating the real property tax burdens in the Maryland jurisdictions, \$1.138 per \$100 of value in Montgomery County and \$1.112 per \$100 of value in Prince George's County were used.
-These rates include the countywide rate, plus the state rate (\$0.112 per \$100 of value), and the Montgomery County rate includes an average of the special taxing district and other municipal rates.
-As previously mentioned, in 2016 Montgomery County, Maryland offered an income tax offset credit on property tax bills for owner-occupied residences of \$692.
+In calculating the real property tax burdens in the Maryland jurisdictions, \$1.0273 per \$100 of value in Montgomery County and \$1.136 per \$100 of value in Prince George's County were used.
+These rates include the countywide rate, plus the state rate (\$0.112 per \$100 of value), and the Montgomery County rate includes a transit tax, fire district tax, and advanced land acquisition tax while the Prince George's County rate includes a stormwater/flood control tax.
+Additional taxes for the Maryland National Capital Park and Planning Commission and a Washington Suburban Transit Commission may apply depending on location within the county.
+As previously mentioned, in 2017 Montgomery County, Maryland offered an income tax offset credit on property tax bills for owner-occupied residences of \$692.